meliao/cluster_startup/README.md

 ## Outline

 ### How to set up Git on cluster?
 1. How can we save git user information on the cluster?
-[Link for details.](https://stackoverflow.com/questions/15381198/remove-credentials-from-git)
 ```
 git config --global credential.helper store
 git config --global --unset credential.helper